kelley-sharp/hack-or-snooze/README.md

 ## About

 This is a knock-off of [Hacker News]('https://news.ycombinator.com/').
 Hacker News is a social news website run by [Y-Combinator]('https://www.ycombinator.com/').
 Users post stories mostly related to computer science and entrepreneurship.
-However, the stories for this project, Hack-or-Snooze, come from an API built by my [Rithm School]('https://www.rithmschool.com/') instructors and data is populated by the most recent cohort of students so they don't always make much sense, but the front-end was built by yours truly.
+However, the API for this project, Hack-or-Snooze, was built by my awesome [Rithm School]('https://www.rithmschool.com/') instructors.

 To view the site go [here](http://hackorsnooze.kelleysharp.me.s3-website-us-east-1.amazonaws.com/).